What is stem cell therapy?

 What are stem cells?

 Stem Cells have been shown in a laboratory setting to have the remarkable ability to differentiate into different cell types.
 In the test-tube setting they can develop into the various tissues in the body like muscle, tendon or cartilage.
 Injection treatment with Stem Cells can reduce pain and improve function in patients affected by osteoarthritis.
 The precise mechanism of action of stem cells when injected into a joint is still poorly understood, but scientists hope that treatment with stem cells can help promoting the healing of damaged cartilage, this is an area of ongoing research.

-Stem cells from abdominal fat and bone marrow can be used to treat joint pain as a result of osteoarthritis and cartilage defects.
+Stem cells from bone marrow can be used to treat joint pain as a result of osteoarthritis and cartilage defects.
 The effect of the stem cells can provide long-lasting pain relief for patients who have not responded to conservative treatment and who want to avoid surgical intervention.
 Bone marrow concentrate (BMC) is also a very potent treatment of fractures that have failed to heal.